GSTT-CSC/project-template/README.md

 }
 ```
 #### 2. Download relevant data using LoadImageXNATd and actions
-A MONAI transform `LoadImageXNATd` is used to download the data from XNAT, this transform can be used in place of the conventional `LoadImaged` transform provided by MONAI to access local data.
+A MONAI transform `LoadImageXNATd` is used to download the data from XNAT.
+This transform can be used in place of the conventional `LoadImaged` transform provided by MONAI to access local data.

 A worked example is given below to create a valid dataloader containing the sag_t2_tse scans from XNAT where each subject has two experiments
 This first thing that is required is an action function.
 This is a function that operates on an XNAT SubjectData object and returns the desired ImageScanData object from the archive and the key under which is will be stored in the dataset.
 For example the function below will extract the 'sag_t2_tse' scans from the archive.